-If the case is that you will have a great lunch as well as a nutritious dinner then it will be okay for you to have some fruits of personal choice, fresh drinks and maybe shakes or smoothies (like I will teach you later).
+If the case is that you will have a great lunch as well as a nutritious dinner then it will be okay for you to have some fruits of personal choice, fresh drinks and maybe shakes or smoothies.
 The advantage these nutritious drinks bring is that you can easily take them with you at work or whatever you have to go.

 By macro perspective I also mean that you have to anticipate your future needs and not desires.
 Go to grocery and buy what you need for the future mornings.
 It’s easy to compromise a goal when you have nothing to choose from.
 You can prepare some of your morning meals the evening before if it’s easier or maybe if you have problems with waking up.
 If you cannot eat them because is just too early in the morning then please pack them and try to eat whenever you have 5-10 minutes.

 - Must be easy to prepare

 - For a required calorific intake of 2000 kcal, breakfast can represent 500 kcal.
 This means that your breakfast should represent around 25% of your intake calories that day

 - Easy to grab at work if time is a problem

 - It must contain carbohydrates, proteins, little fat (unsaturated mostly) and micronutrients

 - Try to consume the breakfast in maximum 3 hours after waking up.